ucsdmanorlab/PSSR2/docs/source/guide/start.rst

    $ pip install pssr

-All package versions are also available on the `GitHub <https://github.com/ucsdmanorlab/PSSR>`_ repository:
+All package versions are also available on the `GitHub <https://github.com/ucsdmanorlab/PSSR>`_ repository.
+When installing PSSR2 from a GitHub wheel file, replace the placeholder filename -x.x.x- with the exact version you want to install.

 .. code-block:: console